 • We understand that some may still be getting used to being in a crowd.
 Some of our programming will be live streamed on our San Jose Buddhist Church Betsuin Facebook Live channel.
 We look forward to seeing some of you virtually on our FaceBook and Instagram Obon pages!
 (Use the “#sjobon” Obon tag and you might get a “shoutout” on our Livestream!)

-• Yes, 2023 Obon will be the first since 2019 (pre-pandemic) that will have all the food booths.
+• Yes, 2024 Obon will be the 2nd since 2019 (pre-pandemic) that will have all the food booths.
 In addition, most of the game booths will be there as well.
 Huge THANK YOU to all of the organizations who helped to make this possible!

 • “Where can I find some of the Odori (Japanese dance) practice videos online?”

 • You can find them in this YouTube playlist.
-We also have a new dance to the song “Arigato” this year.
-This is the link for the video: https://www.youtube.com/watch?v=7US9L9vlg9w.
-Huge thanks to our head instructor, Reiko Iwanaga (Hanayagi Rei Michi) for the choreography and to Kailey Wong for posting the video!
+We also have a new dance to the song “Lantern” this year.
+Huge thanks to our head instructors, Moschel Kadokura and Karen Akimoto for their work!

 • “Are there any Odori practices?”